musicbutton

 Despite of the great number of published investigations that found an anomalous heat production, concluded the

 For if there would be a formal recognition, the world would be turned upside down, because we in that case would have a revolution: all societal and economic relations would change and also would all textbooks have to be rewritten and the educational system be reformed.
 And who would stand and sign for that?
-Ultimately is progress an egoless process in which each and everyone has played his part.
-Now at the beginning of the 21st century are there with that process already commercial signs observable, for also money runs where it cannot go:
+Progress ultimately is an egoless process in which each and everyone plays his part.
+Now at the beginning of the 21st century there are with that process already commercial signs observable, for also money runs where it cannot go:

 Jeremy Rifkin.
 His still most expensive solution of 850 billion for an intelligent energy network to feed back self produced energy into the grid is a new energy policy all right but is still based on the old paradigm of science.
-In the new model emerging now under the influence of cold fusion and the other free energy technologies we will discus later, draws everybody at every moment of the day as much 'new energy' as he needs with the new technology, and that can privately be done as good as by means of a central power plant, we're after all talking about a truly free market.
-Storage is then not needed anymore, and that is an extra advantage for everyone on the planet.
+In the new model emerging now under the influence of cold fusion, and the other free energy technologies we will discus later, everybody at every moment of the day draws as much 'new energy' as he needs with the new technology, and that can privately be done as good as by means of a central power plant, we after all are talking aboutfrom a truly free energy market.
+Storage is this new perspective not needed anymore, and that is an extra advantage for everyone on the planet.
 What Rifkin is defending so nicely up to date is seen in this light again already outdated.
 The progress at this front is very fast.
 The hydrogen obsession of storing energy is not applicable any longer with the direct, according the need won energy of e.g. cars that run on cold fusion generators (see also: Basics; peswiki-article, Cold fusion 18 years and heating up; Eugene Mallove; News; ISCMNS (society); Naudin project; FAQ; Conferenties).

 Culturally and psychically we have to fear for conflicts if we do not have a clear notion of the inevitable question of another policy of winning energy.
 Winning energy we are dealing with nature, nature that gave us our form, nature that educated us, that conditioned our genes, that conditioned all of our behavior, and our culture somehow will have to reflect that properly.
 Pragmatically thinking in favor of a quick result and economic success this is easily forgotten.
 Nature operates upon our genes and we switch with those genes responding to her with adapting ourselves to her dynamics.
 Our genes constitute the material with which we people, also in our cultural activities, find ourselves in an evolution which cannot be stopped at will or be obstructed.
-There is as well a cultural as a natural authority ruling our lives.
+There is a cultural as also a natural authority ruling our lives.
 Ultimately it is about the question, as we very well know politically, who the boss would be, who is leading us, what in our decision making would come first.
 It must be clear in our minds eye whether, and to what degree, we are formed by pragmatical and economical dictates, which are also known as an endless struggle for power over whatever political grip or whatever advantage would have the - temporary - right of way.
-Or else we admit, like it was proclaimed with the French Revolution in the beginning, that we have our footing in nature and find therein our primary order and harmony (see especially the works of the philosopher J.J.
-Rousseau, (1712-1778).
-When we psychically want to get rid of the cultural uncertainty and personal misery which is the consequence of a conflict between the material interests of the culture and those of nature, must deeds be done, deeds which have consequences for the policies of winning energy and caring for the environment.
-Caught between the two fires of the material, idle, short-sighted profit mind and the mind in favor of the spirit of the preservation of nature which demands more conscience and effort, may we speak of a conflict situation in which we psychically are burdened with a tormenting uncertainty about the question in what exactly we can find our true certainty and direction, our control and our confidence.
-In that area of tension we keep on searching for harmony and balance without us, in our from attachments born indecision, ever finding a collective solution or enduring form of world peace and collective righteousness of living.
+Or differently we admit, like it was proclaimed with the French Revolution in the beginning, that we have our footing in nature and therein find our primary order and harmony [see especially the works of the philosopher J.J.
+Rousseau, (1712-1778)].
+When we psychically want to get rid of the cultural uncertainty and personal misery which is the consequence of a conflict between the material interests of our culture and those of nature, deeds must be done, deeds that have consequences for the policies of winning energy and caring for the environment.
+Caught between the two fires of the material, idle, short-sighted profit-mind and the mind in favor of the spirit of the preservation of nature which demands more conscience and effort, we may speak of a conflict situation in which we psychically are burdened with a tormenting uncertainty about the following question: wherein exactly can we find our true certainty and direction, our control and our confidence?
+In that area of tension we keep on searching for harmony and balance without, in our from attachments born indecision, us ever finding a collective solution or enduring form of world peace and collective righteousness of living.

 A definitive choice has to be made, the indecision has to be given up before we are forced to decisions by the occurrence of cultural or natural disasters.
-With putting an end to this nature-culture conflict the way it for instance lately is happening with the more environmental friendly and sustainable Cradle to Craddle philosophy of William McDonough and Michael Braungart in the field of corporate interests, may the democracy then be more a reflection of the order we find in nature in stead of being a reflection of an everlasting, power-uncertain, political struggle which is in fact a neurosis of culture and destructive.
-The struggle based upon the inability to act directly from nature and to agree about it amongst ourselves, must come to a stop.
+With putting an end to this nature-culture conflict, the way it for instance lately is happening with the more environmental friendly and sustainable Cradle to Craddle philosophy of William McDonough and Michael Braungart in the field of corporate interests, the democracy then may be more a reflection of the order we find in nature in stead of being a reflection of an everlasting, power-uncertain, political struggle which is in fact a destructive neurosis of culture.
+The struggle based on the inability to act directly from nature and to agree about it amongst ourselves, must end.
 That era we have to close.
 Also in the sense of our scientific thinking.
 The question first of all is thus: in what ways can we relate to nature when it is about sustainable energy policies?
-Next the question rises what the scientific consequences would be and how we exactly as normal people in our educational systems and in what we personally teach our children have to consider with the methods and technologies found.
-How would such a world order look like which is based upon the natural order of the wheelwork of nature, upon the wheelwork of the clock formed by the sun, the moon and the stars and not so much anymore is based upon a division in territories and other concepts of false oneness from the interest of which we have to fight each other's ego's?
+Next the question rises what the scientific consequences would be and how we exactly as normal people in our educational systems, and in what we personally teach our children, have to consider with the methods and technologies found.
+How would such a world order look like which is based upon the natural order of the wheelwork of nature, upon the wheelwork of the clock formed by the sun, the moon and the stars and not so much any longer is based on a division in territories and other concepts of false oneness, from the interest of which we have to fight each other's ego's?
 Is such a thing possible? (see also the article Sun, Moon and the new World Order)

 back to science-main